 - Tracking too infrequently.
 Monthly photos miss week-to-week patterns.
 Weekly or twice-weekly is the sweet spot for most people.

-Daily tracking gives the cleanest trend line, but weekly tracking is enough for most people.
+Weekly tracking is enough for most people, though daily tracking gives the cleanest trend line.
 The key is consistency: same day, same time, same setup.
 If you cannot maintain daily photos without it becoming stressful or obsessive, weekly is perfectly fine.
 What matters is that every entry is comparable to the last.

 If you are on a treatment and your clinician wants to see progress at a specific interval (e.g., every three months), keep tracking weekly so you have enough data points to show a clear trend when the appointment arrives.

-Tracking is not a diagnosis tool.
-It cannot tell you whether you have MPB, telogen effluvium, alopecia areata, or something else entirely.
+Tracking cannot diagnose your condition; it cannot tell you whether you have MPB, telogen effluvium, alopecia areata, or something else entirely.
 What it can do is make patterns visible over time, which makes professional consultations dramatically more productive.
 A dermatologist looking at eight weeks of consistent zone photos can give you a far better assessment than one based on a verbal description of "I think it is getting thinner."

 For a clinical overview of common hair loss types and causes, see the American Academy of Dermatology.